 More information about the programme can be viewed here.

 Applicants applying for a MVLS DTP studentship must have obtained, or be about to obtain, a first or upper second class UK honours degree or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.

 The MVLS grant provides funding for tuition fees and stipend for UK and EU nationals that meet all the required eligibility criteria.

-Please note that, in step 6 within the online application process, you are asked to detail supervisor/project title information.
-You cannot detail this information because you are applying to the programme and not for specific projects at this stage.
-Within the research area text box area, please highlight which theme (see themes below) you are interested in and project/supervisor information (if known).
+Please note that, in step 11 within the online application process, you are asked to detail supervisor/project title information.
+You cannot detail this information because you are applying to the programme and not for a specific project at this stage.
+However, within the research title text box area, please highlight which theme (see themes below) you are interested in and project/supervisor information (if known).
 Alternatively, add the following text: 'MVLS DTP' to all these sections.
 There is no requirement to upload a research proposal.